System and Communications Protection Policy

 Purpose

-The purpose of this policy is to demonstrate adherence to a systems and communication protection program for security compliance with minimally acceptable requirements ensuring Confidentiality, Integrity, and Availability (CIA).
+The purpose of this policy is to ensure compliance with a systems and communication protection program that meets minimally acceptable security requirements and aims to uphold the principles of Confidentiality, Integrity, and Availability (CIA) and complies with the NIST Cyber Security Frameworks, along with any relevant regulatory, contractual, and institutional obligations.

 Scope